-The Optic Rated Rookie Autograph is the highest and most rare form of the rated rookie, especially considering several parallels and variations.
+The Shohei Ohtani Optic Rated Rookie on card Autograph is the highest and rare form of the rated rookie, especially considering several parallels and variations.

-The Optic Rated Rookie Shohei Ohtani rookie card with autograph is not easy to find, and when you can find it, it will demand a high price.
+The Optic Rated Rookie Shohei Ohtani rookie card with an on card autograph is not easy to find, and when you can find it, it will demand a high price.

 But it might be well worth it, one of the game’s biggest stars and on one of the industry’s best-looking and most respected cards.